-Step 4: To save your message style defaults, click Save & exit.
+Step 4: To save your message style defaults, select Save & exit.

-Step 1: To enable the Add Font button, confirm you have permission to use the fonts by clicking the check box.
+Step 1: To enable the Add Font button, confirm you have permission to use the fonts by selecting the check box.

-Step 2: Click Add Font.
+Step 2: Select Add Font.
 The Font Upload section is displayed.

 Step 4: After the upload is complete, the font is displayed in the list of fonts and is available to use in all of your Conversations campaigns, across all of your company’s apps.

-To set a font as the default, click the Default radio button in the appropriate row.
+To set a font as the default, select the Default radio button in the appropriate row.
 Any new Conversations will use the default font for all text blocks, but you can also set the font in the text editor from the list of uploaded fonts.
-For more information on using the text editor, see Conversations Text Styling.
+For more information see Creating Conversations.

 If you want to use different styles or weights of the same font family (for example, regular, bold, italics), you must upload each font style as a separate file.

-The Messaging Display Rules screen enable you to set app-level settings that define the display rules for all your messaging, both in-app messages and Conversations.
-For example, you can specify a delay before the message displays, restrict the number of messages displayed per session or limit the frequency of messages.
+The Messaging Display Rules screen enables you to set app-level settings that define the display rules for all your messaging, both in-app messages and Conversations.
+For example, you can specify a delay before the message displays, restrict the number of messages displayed per session, or limit the frequency of messages.

-Step 2: In the Messaging Settings section, in the first statement, enter the maximum number of messages a user can receive in any one session.
+Step 2: In the first statement, enter the maximum number of messages a user can receive in any one session.

 Step 3: In the second statement, enter the number of seconds after app start-up that must elapse before the user receives a Conversation.
-Note that this rule is ignored for any Conversations that you configure to be deliverable when targeted users start an app session (that is, if you select the When the user launches the app check box on the Set Target screen of the Conversation workflow).
+Note that this rule is ignored for any Conversations that you configure to be deliverable when targeted users start an app session (that is, if you select the When the user launches the app check box on the Set Display Triggers step of the campaign workflow).